-Paracel Islands Overview, South China Sea
+Paracel Islands, China, PRC Overview, South China Sea

 Paracel Islands, also known as Xisha Islands, 西沙群島, or Xisha Qundao or Western Sand Archipelago in China, as Hoang Sa Archipelago or Quần đảo Hoàng Sa, or Yellow Sand Archipelago in Vietnamese (thank you Wikipedia).
 These features are largely divided into the Amphitrite group in the Northeast (e.g., Woody Island), and the Crescent group in the West (e.g., Prattle Island) (ty Britannica).